microsoft/service-fabric-observer/Using.md

 Without working set, there can be no work.
 - Hercule Poirot (Not really, but if you like mysteries...)
 ```
-Memory is always an important resource in today's data-heavy workloads.
-Sure, just rent more.
+Memory is always an important resource in today's data and compute heavy workloads.
+Sure, just rent more virtual RAM...
 However, you definitely
-keep an eye on how much memory your services are consuming as part of their Happy Place (under load) and determine the Bad Place
+need to keep an eye on how much memory your services are consuming as part of their Happy Place (under load) and determine the Bad Place
-in order to define meaningful Warning threshold.
-You have options here.
+in order to define meaningful memory use Warning thresholds.

 ***Problem:*** I want to know how much memory some or all of my services are using and warn when they hit some meaningful percent-used thresold.

-***Solution:*** AppObserver confidently rides in through the heat and dust!
+***Solution:*** AppObserver is your friend.

 The first two JSON objects below tell AppObserver to warn when any of the services under MyApp app reach 30% memory use (as a percentage of total memory).